St Giles, London: Four Times of the Day

-"Gin Lane"
+Gin Lane

-Set in St Giles, "Gin Lane" depicts the squalor and despair of a community raised on gin.
+Set in St Giles, Gin Lane depicts the squalor and despair of a community raised on gin.
 The only businesses that flourish are those which serve the gin industry: gin sellers; distillers; the pawnbroker where the avaricious Mr. Gripe greedily takes the vital possessions (the carpenter offers his saw and the housewife her cooking utensils) of the alcoholic residents of the street in return for a few pennies to feed their habit; and the undertaker, for whom Hogarth implies at least a handful of new customers from this scene alone.
 Most shockingly, the focus of the picture is a woman in the foreground, who, addled by gin and driven to prostitution by her habit —as evidenced by the syphilitic sores on her legs— lets her baby slip unheeded from her arms and plunge to its death in the stairwell of the gin cellar below.
 Half-naked, she has no concern for anything other than a pinch of snuff.
 This mother was not such an exaggeration as she might appear: in 1734, Judith Dufour reclaimed her two-year-old child from the workhouse where it had been given a new set of clothes; she then strangled it and left the infant's body in a ditch so that she could sell the clothes (for 1s.
 4d.) to buy gin.
 In another case, an elderly woman, Mary Estwick, let a toddler burn to death while she slept in a gin-induced stupor.
 Other images of despair and madness fill the scene: a lunatic cavorts in the street beating himself over the head with a pair of bellows while holding a baby impaled on a spike—the dead child's frantic mother rushes from the house screaming in horror; a barber has taken his own life in the dilapidated attic of his barber-shop, ruined because nobody can afford a haircut or shave; on the steps, below the woman who has let her baby fall, a skeletal pamphlet-seller rests, perhaps dead of starvation, as the unsold moralising pamphlet on the evils of gin-drinking, The Downfall of Mrs Gin, slips from his basket.

-"First stage of cruelty"
+First stage of cruelty

 Set in St Giles, the etching shows a boy, Nero, is being assisted by other boys torturing a dog by inserting an arrow into its rectum.
 An initialled badge on the shoulder of his light-hued and ragged coat shows him to be a pupil of the charity school of the parish of St Giles.
 A more tender-hearted boy, perhaps the dog's owner, pleads with Nero to stop tormenting the frightened animal, even offering food in an attempt to appease him.

 Modern governance

 St Giles is split between the electoral wards of Bloomsbury and Holborn and Covent Garden in the London Borough of Camden.
-With some sections of Holborn and Bloomsbury it forms part of the Midtown business improvement district.
+With some sections of Holborn and Bloomsbury it forms part of the Central District Alliance business improvement district.
 It is within the Holborn and St Pancras Parliament constituency and the Barnet and Camden London Assembly constituency.